cloudflare/cloudflare-docs/content/fundamentals/notifications/create-notifications/configure-webhooks.md

 After configuring the external service you want to connect to, set up webhooks in your Cloudflare dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
-2. Go to **Notifications**.
-3. Click **Destinations** on the left side of your dashboard.
+1. Go to [Notifications](https://dash.cloudflare.com/?to=/:account/notifications) on the Cloudflare dashboard.
+2. Click **Destinations**.
-4. In the **Webhooks** card, click **Create**.
+3. In the **Webhooks** card, click **Create**.
-5. Give your webhook a name so you can identify it later.
+4. Give your webhook a name, so you can identify it later.
-6. In the **URL** field, enter the URL of the third-party service you previously set up and want to connect to your Cloudflare account.
+5. In the **URL** field, enter the URL of the third-party service you previously set up and want to connect to your Cloudflare account.
-7. If needed, insert the **Secret**.
+6. If needed, insert the **Secret**.
 Secrets are how webhooks are encrypted and vary according to the service you are connecting to Cloudflare.
-8. Click **Save and Test** to finish setting up your webhook.
+7. Click **Save and Test** to finish setting up your webhook.

 The new webhook will appear in the **Webhooks** card.